Chris Sprowls

 Christopher Joseph Sprowls (born January 14, 1984) is an American attorney and Republican politician from Florida.
-He served as speaker of the Florida House of Representatives for the 2020–22 legislative term and has represented the 65th District, which includes Clearwater, Dunedin, and Tarpon Springs in northern Pinellas County, since 2014.
+He served as speaker of the Florida House of Representatives for the 2020–22 legislative term and represented the 65th District, which included Clearwater, Dunedin, and Tarpon Springs in northern Pinellas County, from 2014–22.

 History

 Sprowls was born in Newburgh, New York, and moved to the state of Florida in his childhood.
 During his time in high school, he was diagnosed with Hodgkin's lymphoma, which he survived.
 After Sprowls graduated from high school Genesis Preparatory in 2002, he attended the University of South Florida, graduating with his bachelor's degree in 2006, and then the Stetson University College of Law, receiving his Juris Doctor in 2009.
 He then served as an Assistant State Attorney for the Sixth Judicial Circuit, which is located in Pasco County and Pinellas County.
 In 2013, Sprowls tried William Hurst, who was ultimately convicted of murdering his wife thirty years prior and was put on trial after the body was found in 2011.
 He then worked within the State Attorney's Office as a special prosecutor in the Gang Unit and as the Director of the Veterans Treatment Court.